‘Don’t be a sheep’: Sheriffs rebel against new statewide mask requirements

 As they battle through viral Facebook posts and appearances on local TV and radio, these mostly Republican sheriffs have effectively blocked their governors’ orders.
 If they refuse to enforce their rules, it is unclear who else will.

-Public health officials have insisted that masks are an easy way to protect the whole population.
+Public health officials have continued to insist that face masks are an easy way to slow the spread of the virus.

-“Everybody should wear a mask when out public,” Anthony S. Fauci, the nation’s top infectious disease specialist, told the Sacramento Press Club this week.
+“Everybody should wear a mask when out public,” Anthony S. Fauci, the nation’s top infectious-disease specialist, told the Sacramento Press Club this week.
 “It should not be a political issue.
 It is purely a public health issue.”

-At a news conference Wednesday, Inslee spoke out against the sheriffs objecting to his “Mask Up, Washington” campaign, saying that mask-wearers should not be compared to “barnyard animals.”
+At a news conference Wednesday, Inslee spoke out against the sheriffs objecting to his “Mask Up, Washington” campaign, saying that mask wearers should not be compared to “barnyard animals.”

 “We have to be disappointed in any law enforcement officer who would encourage illegal behavior,” Inslee said.
 Mask wearing, he added, “is about demonstrating our respect and care for the other people around us.”